WNED-TV: Translator network

 WNED-TV was simulcast on many translators covering the Southern Tier of Western New York for several decades.
 Because of inadequate signal coverage to rural schools in the valley areas of mountainous southwestern New York State, WNED-TV once had a massive network of translator licenses – in some cases even "extra-legal."
 The transmitters and towers belonged to the Chautauqua Board of Cooperative Educational Services, the experimental Appalachian Television Project, and Cattaraugus Area Television System (CATS) group and were scattered across numerous small towns in Chautauqua, Cattaraugus and Allegany counties.
 The network predates the FCC's discontinuation of channels 70 to 83, since some of the Cattaraugus County licenses were in that range.

 In addition, the CATS system originated some of its own local programming, such as live high school football games (this was possible mainly because one of the licenses, W26AA, was also a former commercial independent station, that of former CTV affiliate WNYP, whose license was still active; eventually that station was spun off to a religious broadcaster and became WNYB).
-The remaining stations in Chautauqua and Allegany Counties were expunged from the FCC records and presumably shut down in 2012, leaving the translator network without any remaining transmitters.
+The remaining stations in Chautauqua and Allegany counties were expunged from the FCC records and presumably shut down in 2012, leaving the translator network without any remaining transmitters.

 Viewership in Southern Ontario

-For the better part of the last four decades, WNED-TV has relied heavily on viewership in Toronto and southern Ontario for viewership and financial support; since at least 1999, it has identified as serving "Buffalo/Toronto" on-air.
+For the better part of the last four decades, WNED-TV has relied heavily on Toronto and southern Ontario for viewership and financial support; since at least 1999, it has identified as serving "Buffalo/Toronto" on-air.
 Toronto is the center of a market with over seven million people—seven times the population of WNED-TV's American coverage area.
 More than half of its members are in Canada; in February 2020, WNED officials told The Buffalo News that Canadians represented 66 percent of the station's viewership and membership revenue.
 Indeed, WNED-TV opted against moving its intellectual unit to channel 23 due to concerns that it would lose most of its Canadian viewership on cable.

 Not only does WNED-TV take its large Canadian audience into account in its programming, but more than half of its financial support comes in Canadian dollars.
 WNED-TV has long operated a development/sales office in Toronto (Starwood Centre at 477 Richmond Street West).

 Since 2017, Bell Fibe TV classifies the HD version (PBSHB) of WNED-TV as 1224 while the SD version (PBS-B) is 224.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WNED-TV discontinued regular programming on its analog signal, over UHF channel 17, on April 16, 2009.
-The station's digital signal remained on its pre-transition UHF channel 43.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 17.
+The station's digital signal remained on its pre-transition UHF channel 43, using virtual channel 17.